The World is facing unprecedented humanitarian needs.

 They generate human sufferings on a greater scale, disrupting essential services, such as energy, water supply and sanitation, putting health of large population groups at risk.

-Engineers and other expert specialists in water, sanitation, hygiene promotion, energy, environment, are playing a vital role to respond to these challenges and consistently growing needs.
+Engineers and other expert specialists in water, sanitation, hygiene promotion, energy and environment, are playing a vital role to respond to these challenges and consistently growing needs beyond.

-Main purpose of this site is educational and non-profit, by promoting knowledge, and exchange innovative ideas between the WASH Community members and implement them in the field, thus reaching a more Sustainable , Water & Sanitation Management, with focus on international WATSAN emergency interventions in humanitarian contexts, post-conflict and development projects.
+Main purpose is educational and non-profit, exchanging innovative ideas between the WASH Community members thus reaching a more Sustainable , Water & Sanitation Management, focusing on international WATSAN emergency interventions in humanitarian contexts, post-conflict and development projects.

-The main goal is to "Learn, Grow & Share", together.
+The goal is to "Learn, Grow & Share", together.

 Why Public Health Engineering matters ?